ZhongkaiLiu/learnjava/notes/01java_basic.md

 ### Constant

-- adding `final` to variable when declartion makes a constant
+- adding `final` to variable when declaration makes a constant
 - value of constant cannot be changed after initialization
 - by convention, constant use all capital letters
 ```java